 2. Delamere Forest, Cheshire

 Delamere Station is one of those marvellous places where you can step off the train and head straight into the woods.
 The visitor centre has a friendly cafe and helpful bike hire shop.
-Cheshire’s largest woodland area includes a patchwork of habitats: bogs and beech woods, lakes and pine trees, as well as miles of brackeny trails winding through them.
+Cheshire’s largest woodland area includes a patchwork of habitats: bogs and beech woods, lakes and pine trees, as well as miles of bracken-fringed trails winding through them.
 And, if you arrive by train, you don’t need to pay the parking charges.

 - How to get to Delamere forest: Follow Good Journey’s directions.

 - Walk: Several long distance routes cross Delamere Forest, including the fabulous Sandstone Trail and there are lots of shorter walks too, leading round Blakemere Moss, a reclaimed wetland that is now a wildlife-rich lake.
 Or climb steeply up to Old Pale for far-reaching views.
 The new Oakmere Way leads from Delamere towards the next station in neighbouring Cuddington – ask in the bike shop for more details.

 - Cycle: You can hire mountain bikes from the shop next to Delamere visitor centre.
-It costs £25 for 3 hours on a mountain bike and staff can suggest the best local traffic-free trails to explore, including the popular Whitegate Way, an old salt-carrying railway from Cuddington to Whitston.
+Staff can suggest the best local traffic-free trails to explore, including the popular Whitegate Way, an old salt-carrying railway from Cuddington to Whitston.

 - Eat and drink: Besides the cafe in the visitor centre, there’s an imaginative restaurant in Delamere Station House with great vegan and veggie options.

 - Look out from the train windows to see miles of beautiful woodland and rolling Cheshire countryside.
 There are hourly trains (every two hours on Sunday) from Chester and Manchester.